 The bridge passes over Mumbai’s coastline arc; the Sea Link is the top civil engineering unique thing reflecting the actual meaning of modern infrastructure in Mumbai.

 The bridge’s design is meant to serve approximately 37,500 cars daily, reducing the total time spent traveling between Bandra and Worli by a massive margin.

 You need to know what makes the bridge more beautiful than any other one; it is the engineering knowledge applied to its construction as it compliments and highly recognizes the sea the bridge has been built over.

 If you have been to this place, you can tell the beauty that comes with the knowledge and sea complimenting.

 From the Bandra-Worli Bridge, you will get to capture the best views of the city of Mumbai.
-In addition, it will keep you yearning for more as it will be your favorite destination; there is a small park situated across the bridge, enhancing the beauty of the whole place and view.
+In addition, it will keep you yearning for more as it will be your favorite destination; a small park is situated across the bridge, enhancing the beauty of the whole place and view.